 - An easy and inexpensive pantry item, legumes (beans, pulses, lentils, peas, etc.) reduce the risk of coronary heart disease and high blood pressure, found researchers.

 - Best beverages for your heart apart from plain water: unsweetened tea, coffee, and flavoured waters.

 Foods that are not so great for your heart:

 - Medical studies suggest cutting down saturated and trans-fats like those present in baked good and dairy products like cheese and butter.

-- Researchers at the Cleveland Clinic found that high-protein foods, such as red meat, that contains high amounts of phenylalanine (an amino acid) is broken down by the gut microbes to produce a by-product that harms heart health.
+- Researchers at the Cleveland Clinic found that high-protein foods, such as red meat, containing high amounts of phenylalanine (an amino acid), are broken down by the gut microbes to produce a by-product that harms heart health.

 - Also, food items with high fructose content like corn syrup, refined sugar, sugary drinks etc. are not good for heart health.

-- Air pollution may play a role in the development of cardio-metabolic diseases, including diabetes, found a study.
+- Air pollution may play a role in developing cardio-metabolic diseases, including diabetes, found a study.

 My Nightingale helps you can track your Heart Age, along with 19 other aspects of your health in an easily accessible mobile app.